contao/docs-archive/extending-contao4/managed-edition/README.md

 so you can't simply edit the config files.
 In addition to loading configuration from packages installed by Composer, you can customize an installation in several ways.

+### Adding a config file

+There are two configuration files available in Contao *Managed Edition*:

+1. `app/config/parameters.yml` contains parameters like database
+    credentials.
+The file is created and updated by the install tool.

+2. `app/config/config.yml` can be created manually to adjust the Symfony configuration.
+This config file is loaded after all plugins.

 ### Adding resources